moechofe/lowresrmx/project.flutter/client_app/asset/manual.md

     sx=1
     sy=1
     DO
       IF x=0 OR x=shown.w-8 THEN sx=-sx
       IF y=0 OR y=shown.h-8 THEN sy=-sy
-        ADD x,sx
+      ADD x, sx
-        ADD y,sy
+      ADD y, sy
-        SPRITE 0,x,y,1
+      SPRITE 0, x, y, 1
       WAIT VBL
       IF TAP THEN EXIT
     LOOP
     PRINT "done"